MicrosoftDocs/sdk-api/sdk-api-src/content/d3d12/ns-d3d12-d3d12_query_data_so_statistics.md

 Type: **[UINT64](/windows/win32/winprog/windows-data-types)**

-If the stream output resource is large enough, then *PrimitivesStorageNeeded* represents the total amount of storage occupied by all of the primitives written to the stream output resource.
-Otherwise, it represents the total amount of storage that *would* have been written to the stream-output resource had there been enough space for it all.
+If the stream output resource is large enough, then *PrimitivesStorageNeeded* represents the total number of primitives written to the stream output resource.
+Otherwise, it represents the total number of primitives that *would* have been written to the stream-output resource had there been enough space for them all.

 ## -remarks